-The MA in International Relations deals with the most pressing global challenges in the rapidly transforming international order of the 21st century.
+The MA International Relations deals with the most pressing global challenges of the 21st century from a critical perspective.

-- We offer a broad view of the ‘international’ that explores alternative ways of experiencing the world.
-This will help you to develop your own critical analysis of crucial questions of power, conflict and justice.
+Instead of replicating state-centred and Eurocentric caricatures of international politics, the programme also offers a broad view of 'the international', which explores alternative ways of experiencing the world.
+This will help you develop your own critical analysis of crucial questions of power, conflict, and justice.

-- You'll be part of a multicultural and creative powerhouse located in a global city that lives and breathes international politics.
-Inside the classroom, you will have truly global conversations with your classmates who join us from across the world.
-Outside the classroom, you can participate in a multitude of events on world politics at Goldsmiths (for instance at our Centre for Postcolonial Studies or the Political Economy Research Centre) or many other institutions in London.
+You will be part of a multicultural and creative powerhouse located in a global city that lives and breathes international politics.
+In the classroom, you will have truly global conversations with your classmates from across the world.
+Outside the classroom, you will have the opportunity to participate in a variety of events on world politics at Goldsmiths – for example, at our Centre for Postcolonial Studies or the Political Economy Research Centre – as well as many other London institutions.

 Contact the department

 What you'll study